pseeth/cookiecutter-nussl/README.md

 Usage
 -----
-To start a new science project:
+To start a new project:

 `cookiecutter gh:pseeth/cookiecutter-nussl`